I would not rate it as the best ever coffee I have had, but it came close.

 “Oh well, sir, you’re observant, aren’t you!
 Yes, there is a thin layer of plastic on the inside of the cup.”

-At least he knew it was not 100% plastic – he was not being taken for a ride by the supplier.
+At least he knew it was not 100% paper – he was not being taken for a ride by the supplier.
 But that made it even worse.
 If he knew, why was he persisting with the duplicity?

 “But, my dear chap, why?
 Isn’t the whole point to stop using plastic?”